KornbergFresnel/ModelRepo/README.md

 # ModelRepo
-> reproduce some RL or Multi-Agent models
+> reproduce RL or Multi-Agent models

+## Structure

+`lib` contains environments designed for (Deep) RL and multi-agent RL tasks and dependency files, e.g, `lib/ma_env` is a particle environment developed by OpenAI.
+All algorithms listed below are implemented independently in different sub-directory.

+## Guides

 **[NFSP (Neural Fictitious Self-Play)](https://github.com/KornbergFresnel/ModelRepo/tree/master/NFSP)**

-> NFSP is a kind of training method for improving the performance of deep networks used in RL tasks, you can read more details in 👇
+> NFSP is a framework for improving the performance of deep reinforcement learning tasks.
+You can get more details in 👇

 - arxiv link: [Deep Reinforcement Learning from Self-Play in Imperfect-Information Games](http://arxiv.org/abs/1603.01121)